Boosting Disfluency Detection with Large Language Model as Disfluency Generator: Methodology

 \subsubsection{Uncertainty-aware Data Filtering}

-Considering that LLM tends to bias towards generating fluent sentences, leading to a decline in the quality of disfluent sentences, and aiming to achieve higher performance gains with minimal augmented data, we introduce an uncertainty-aware data filtering.
-This step helps identify sentences with high confidence in disfluency labeling, filtering out sentences that may degrade the current model's performance.
+Considering that LLM tends to bias towards generating fluent sentences, leading to a decline in the quality of disfluent sentences, and aiming to achieve higher performance gains with minimal augmented data, inspired by graph collaborative filtering\cite{guo2023manipulating}, we introduce an uncertainty-aware data filtering.
+This process identifies high-confidence disfluent sentences and excludes those potentially detrimental to model performance.

 The uncertainty measure is computed by averaging the predicted probabilities of words labeled as disfluent.
 The higher the predicted probability for disfluent labels, the lower the uncertainty of the disfluent sentence.
 Therefore, a value closer to 1 indicates higher sentence quality.
-The computation formula is presented in Equation \ref{uncertainty}, where $p_j$ represents the predicted probability of the j-th word being disfluent, and $y_j$ is the label associated with the j-th word, indicating whether it is disfluent (labeled as `I').
+The computation formula is presented in Eq. \ref{uncertainty}, where $p_j$ represents the predicted probability of the j-th word being disfluent, and $y_j$ is the label associated with the j-th word, indicating whether it is disfluent (labeled as `I').
 We set the hyperparameter $\lambda$ as the minimum threshold.
 If the computed average predicted probability falls below this predefined threshold, it indicates that the sentence is considered to have high uncertainty in its disfluent portions.
 Therefore, such sentences will be filtered out or excluded from further consideration.